 The team that keeps YCAPS on track and moving forward

 John F. Bradford is a Senior Fellow in the Maritime Security Programme at the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University in Singapore.
-Immediately prior to coming to RSIS, he was a Council on Foreign Relations-Hitachi International Affairs Fellow placed at the National Graduate Research Institute for Policy Studies (GRIPS).
+Immediately prior to coming to RSIS, he was a Council on Foreign Relations-Hitachi International Affairs Fellow placed in Tokyo at the National Graduate Research Institute for Policy Studies (GRIPS).
 His research focuses on Asian security with special attention given to maritime issues and cooperative affairs.
 His written work can be found in journals such as Contemporary Southeast Asia, Asia Policy, Asian Security, Asian Survey, Naval War College Review, and Naval Institute Proceedings as well as in edited volumes, online publications and monographs published by leading international think tanks.
-Prior to becoming a full-time researcher he spent more than twenty years as a U.S. Navy officer.
+Prior to becoming a full-time researcher he spent more than twenty-three years as a U.S. Navy officer.
 As a Surface Warfare Officer, he served as Commanding Officer, Executive Officer, Combat Systems Officer, Chief Engineer, Navigator, and First Lieutenant in ships forward-deployed to Japan.
 His staff assignments included service as Deputy Director for the U.S. Seventh Fleet Maritime Headquarters, as Regional Cooperation Coordinator for the U.S. Seventh Fleet, as Country Director for Japan in the Office of the Secretary of Defense, and Asia-Pacific Politico-military Branch Chief on the Navy Staff.
 As an Olmsted Scholar, CDR Bradford studied in the Department of Political Science at Gadjah Mada University in Indonesia and completed an MSc (Strategic Studies) from RSIS.
 He is also a graduate of Japan’s National Institute of Defense Studies and is proud of the training he received as a midshipman aboard the Royal Malaysian Navy ship KD Rahmat.
 A list of his publications can be view here.